rdfostrich/article-swj2020-cobra/content/solution.md

 In the context of this work,
 OSTRICH is an example that follows the unidirectional forward aggregated delta chain approach, while RCS follows the unidirectional reverse non-aggregated delta chain approach.
+In this work, we will make use of the bidirectional aggregated delta chain approach, which we will explain in the next section.

 <figure id="delta-chain-approaches" class="table" markdown="1">